For the latest COVID information Click Here.

 For osteoporosis, the medicines are taken as a single tablet once a week or once a month for a number of years.
 For Paget’s disease they are usually taken daily for a limited period.
 Always follow the instructions provided in the packaging unless otherwise directed by a doctor.

 It is safe to use most other medicines when you are taking bisphosphonates (see Precautions).
-However, bisphosphonates should not be taken with some other osteoporosis medicines (refer Precautions).
+However, bisphosphonates should not be taken with some other osteoporosis medicines (see Precautions).

 It is also important not to take other medicines within 30 minutes of taking bisphosphonate tablets.

-Your doctor will usually recommend you to take calcium and vitamin D supplements as well as your bisphosphonate.
+Your doctor may usually recommend you to take calcium and vitamin D supplements as well as your bisphosphonate.
 Some bisphosphonates are packaged in combination with vitamin D or calcium.

-For osteoporosis, treatment with bisphosphonates is usually given for at least five years.
+For osteoporosis, treatment with bisphosphonates is usually given for five years if the fracture risk is no longer high but continued up to an additional five years if the fracture risk remains high.
 Your doctor will review your progress each year.

 For Paget’s disease, the treatment may be given for a shorter period of time.